 We do not sue the U.S. Post Office except in sporadic cases, such as when a postal truck runs someone over or causes a car crash, for example.
 That being said, we are experts in certain areas of the law when dealing with letter carrier types cases.
-I am attorney Michael Ehline and I am going to discuss the realities of suing the USPS.
+And we have been successful in a few premises liability claims for slip and fall, but this is the exception to the rule to stay away from the Post Office as a litigator.
+I am attorney Michael Ehline and I am going to discuss the realities of using the USPS.
 But this information is for informational purposes so you can learn your rights against the Post Office.

 First of all, anyone harmed by a federal government entity and wants to can sue.
 Though most have no idea of all the hoops, they must jump through.
 This process is to be able to have the legal right to sue.
 But yes it is true, any person has the right to bring a personal injury claim involving negligence.
 This claim can get accomplished under the Federal Tort Claims Act (“F.T.C.A.”).

 Sovereign immunity is available for many official acts.
 The 14th Amendment of the Constitution mandates the right of redress for grievances.
 Though, this lies with the sovereign people on whose behalf postal workers serve.

 If the FTCA involves the U.S. Post Office, it can be a traffic collision with a mail truck.
 But, it could be a slip and fall accident on the Federal enclave itself.
 To begin with, the process, in this case, is a lot different from the standard personal injury claims process.
 They must follow the federal guidelines.
 These procedures and substantive rules found outlined in the FTCA.